 Savings and Upgrades

-February XNUMXnd happened an event that aviation fans have long been waiting for.
-The deeply modernized Tu-160 took off: tests were carried out at the airport of the Kazan Aviation Plant named after S.P.
+February XNUMXnd happened an event that lovers have been waiting for aviation.
+The deeply modernized Tu-160 took off: tests were conducted at the airport of the Kazan Aviation Plant named after S.P.
 Gorbunov.
 The plane was piloted by the crew under the leadership of Henri Naskidiants.
 In total, the flight lasted 34 minutes.

 The question immediately arises: what kind of aircraft are we talking about?
 The designation of the Tu-160 itself, “White Swan” (or NATO Blackjack), says little, because there are old Soviet planes and later-built vehicles for which they used the Soviet backlog.
 And among the names of existing aircraft you can find Tu-160, Tu-160M, Tu-160M + and even Tu-160M2.
 We’ll make a reservation right away: the latter is not true, since there is no Tu-160M2, just like a “completely new” bomber.
 The question arises: what then took off, and why so much media attention is riveted to this event?
 We’ll try to figure it out.

 So, January 2018.
 The Tu-160 rises into the sky, which for some reason previously received the designation M2 with the light hand of Russian officials, although, as it turned out later, this is not entirely true (or rather, not at all).
 Recall that then it was a plane with serial number 8-04 and the name "Peter Deinekin": the car was built from the Soviet backlog, that is, it could be considered formally new.
 “Only a small modernization was carried out on the plane, the glider and engines remained the same,” TASS subsequently wrote, citing its source in the military-industrial complex.